About

 I’ve loved the outdoors since I was a teenager: I led mountaineering expeditions in Alaska, spent months backpacking in the Rockies, and climbed in national parks across the country.

-My wilderness experiences led me to want to do something to protect these beautiful areas.
-I went to work in construction to build homes that were energy efficient and solar-powered.
-Shortly after that, I started a company to manufacture industrial-scale composting systems and became executive director of a nonprofit to educate builders, architects, realtors, lenders, and governments on solar energy and green building benefits.
+I worked in construction building homes that were energy efficient and solar-powered, and started a company to manufacture industrial-scale composting systems.
+I went on to become executive director of a nonprofit to educate builders, architects, realtors, lenders, and governments on solar energy and the benefits of green building.

 But the results were underwhelming.
 Government agencies continued spinning success stories, but in reality, the mazes of regulatory requirements and bureaucratic processes made real progress impossible.